-We have a long-term incentive plan ("LTIP") covering certain of our employees and independent directors of our general partner.
+The compensation committee of our general partner's board of directors administers our long-term incentive plan ("LTIP") covering certain of our employees and the independent directors of our general partner.
 The LTIP primarily consists of phantom units and permits the grant of awards covering an aggregate of 11.9 million of our limited partner units.
-The estimated units remaining available under the LTIP at December 31, 2016 total approximately 3.0 million.
-The compensation committee of our general partner's board of directors administers our LTIP.
+The estimated units remaining available under the LTIP at December 31, 2017 totaled approximately 2.7 million.
+The awards include: (i) performance-based awards issued to certain officers and other key employees ("performance-based awards"), (ii) time-based awards issued to certain officers and other key employees ("time-based awards", and together with performance-based awards, "employee awards"), and (iii) awards issued to independent members of our general partner's board of directors ("director awards"), which may be deferred and if deferred may be paid in cash.
+All of the awards include distribution equivalent rights, except non-deferred director awards.